fadyyessam11/fadyyessam11/README.md

 in this field and very dedicated to working, creative, and eager to learn.

-🌱 I’m currently learning ...
+🌱 I’m currently learning in the Department of Artificial Intelligence in FCAI

 📫 How to reach me: fadyyessam11@gmail.com